faelf/MemoryCardGame/readme.md

 ### Existing features

-- Instructions panel
+- Instructions panel, for players who do not know how to play.

 ![Instructions](/assets/readme/features/instructions.png)

-- Cards with flipping effect
+- Cards with flipping effect.
+It gives a nice feedback to the player when selecting the card.

 ![Gameboard](/assets/readme/features/game-board.png)

-- Turn counter
+- Turn counter, so the player knows how many turns has taken, and in the future, it will be recorded.

 ![Turns](/assets/readme/features/turns-counter.png)

-- Matched cards counter
+- Matched cards counter, so the player knows how many correct matches.

 ![Points](/assets/readme/features/points-counter.png)

-- Button to reset the game
+- Button to reset the game, if the player is not happy with the game stats and wants to try again.

 ![New game button](/assets/readme/features/newgame-btn.png)

-- Congratulation message when completing the game
+- Congratulation message when completing the game, later I want to add best scores to this screen so the player can compare performances.

 ![Win message](/assets/readme/features/win-message.png)